-In present days, modern computers and scientific calculators replaced the old-fashioned practices.
-Still, to understand the concept behind logarithm can help you to develop your mathematical skill.
-Besides, logarithms still have multiple practical uses in many fields.
+In the present day, modern computers and scientific calculators replaced the old-fashioned practices.
+Still, understanding the concepts behind logarithms can help you to develop your mathematical skills.
+Logarithms still have multiple practical uses in many fields.

 The fact that logarithms relate arithmetic progression to geometric progression suggests that certain phenomena in the real world might form a logarithmic pattern.
 Indeed, there are an abundant example in nature and our practical life which can be attributed to the magical logarithm.